 Psychotherapy has many variations, but all involve dialogue between the patient(s) and clinician in a confidential environment.
 Decades of research have demonstrated that psychotherapy can be effective for those coping with a variety of personal and emotional difficulties, as well as assisting in navigating important life transitions and making decisions.
-In psychotherapy, you will have the opportunity to talk openly with a trained professional in a safe environment.

 is it time for therapy?